magic-wormhole/magic-wormhole-protocols/dilated-file-transfer.md

 ### Symbolic Links

-Many filesystems support symbolic links ("symlinks").
+Many filesystems support symbolic links (aka "symlinks").
 There is no way to "send a link" in this protocol.
 In the classic transfer protocol, sending a link would cause the contents of the target to be sent (using the symlink name).
 As the classic transfer used "zip" to bundle directory trees, it also bundled the contents of the target (as above).